matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 However, for halving the transfer time for large videos and files (and the magic "zero latency" of being able to see file transfers instantly start to download as they upload) it still feels like a worthwhile MSC.
 Switching to GCM is desirable too in terms of providing authenticated encryption and avoiding having to calculate out-of-band hashes for file transfer.
-Finally, implementating this MSC will force implementations to stream their file encryption/decryption and avoid the temptation to load the whole file into RAM (which doesn't scale, especially in constrained environments such as iOS Share Extensions).
+Finally, implementing this MSC will force implementations to stream their file encryption/decryption and avoid the temptation to load the whole file into RAM (which doesn't scale, especially in constrained environments such as iOS Share Extensions).